go-extras/tahwil/README.md

 * map
 * slice

-In addition `tahwil` adds `ref` type, which is used to refer to the cyclic reference and thus avoid endless recursion.
+In addition, `tahwil` adds a `ref` type, which is used to refer to the cyclic reference and thus avoid endless recursion.

 Structs, slices, maps and pointers must pointer to one of the supported types.